potch/moz-chargers/README.md

 # moz-chargers

-Uses Chargepoint's API to determine the state of the Mozilla-employee-only chargers at the Mountain View office
+Scrape Chargepoint's web site to determine the state of the Mozilla-employee only chargers at the Mountain View office and optionally post the status to a slack